Urban-Meteorology-Reading/UMEP-Workshop/source/Prepare/PrepareForTheWorkshop.rst

 Preparing for the workshop
 --------------------------

-Prior to the workshop, complete the steps in the section but not before we tell you it is ready as we are updating a few things (and you would need to update the software).
+Prior to the workshop, complete the steps in this section but not before we tell you it is ready as we are updating a few things (and you would need to update the software).

 .. toctree::
    :maxdepth: 2